HomeMy WebLinkAbout1937-08-03 537

 Letter was received from the Commissioner of Civil

-Service informing the Board that the term of William A.
+Service informing the Board that the term of William A. Plumbing

-Coakley as provisional temporary Plumbing Inspector had
+Coakley as provisional temporary Plumbing Inspector had Inspector

-expired;.
-Mr. Ross moved that Mr. Coakley be re -appointed
+expired,.
+Mr. Ross moved that Mr. Coakley be re-appointed

 for a period of three months or until a permanent appoint-